publicity article idea tips

 You present — “pitch” — those ideas to the right media outlets as a way to get interviewed.
 You’re identified in the article or segment as the author of Insert Your Book Title Here.
 Your book, of course, is the credential you need to be interviewed on that topic.

 Many authors in full-on promotion mode understand this.
-They know that the fact that they’ve written a book isn’t enough to attract media attention.
-These authors realize they have to be pro-active about contacting the press with a newsworthy angle.
+They know that simply writing a book isn’t enough to attract media attention.
+These authors realize they have to be proactive and contact the press with newsworthy angles.

 They get it.

-What they struggle with — and maybe this describes you, too — is generating the article and segment ideas they can use to snag the interviews that will get them that priceless media exposure.
+What they sometimes struggle with is generating article and segment ideas they can use to snag interviews that will get them that priceless media exposure.
+(Publicity is considered 10 times more effective than advertising.)

 Generating the kinds of ideas that work isn’t as hard as it might seem.
 For the most part, it involves doing two things:

-Let’s start by addressing how to generate those ideas you can start pitching to the press immediately.
+Presuming you’ve done the work to understand what kind of content your top publicity targets use, we’ll focus here on how to generate those ideas you can start pitching immediately.
 Then I’ll share a few examples from my inbox.

 PAUSE: The following information is for nonfiction authors.
-Fiction writers, you’ll find what you need on this topic in my earlier post, “Finding the hidden news hooks in your fiction.”
+Fiction writers, I’ve got help for you in “Finding the hidden news hooks in your fiction.”

 Start by adopting a “service” mentality.
-Ask yourself, “How can I help the newspaper/magazine/website/radio talk show/TV talk show’s audience?”
+Ask yourself, “How can I help the newspaper/magazine/website/radio talk show/TV talk show/podcast/blogger’s audience?”

 1. Examine your book’s table of contents.